Affiliate Disclosure: All links pay commissionReading Time: 21 minutes

 You won’t get paid MONEY to write a review.
 Here’s why.

 PR agencies get paid by brands to do whatever PR agencies do (awareness, mentions, tweets, editorial inches, etc.).
 PR agencies don’t want to waste their fees and profits on you.
 You are an amateur and they are professionals (allegedly).
 They don’t have to pay you and won’t.
 The reason they don’t have to is that the more traditional mega-domains eg Pocket-Lint, Wareable, etc make their money out of on-site ADVERTISING.
-Those mega-domains are playing a numbers game where they want lots of TRAFFIC from frequently read, new content. simplistically, their traffic generates revenues from the number of ads that are DISPLAYED and to a much lesser extent the number of clicks they deliver to the advertiser.
+Those mega-domains are playing a numbers game where they want lots of TRAFFIC from frequently read, new content. simplistically, their traffic generates revenues from the number of ads that are DISPLAYED and to a much lesser extent the through-traffic they deliver to the advertiser.
 So THEY NEED LOTS OF gadgets to review; and upon which to create content which gets LOTS OF advertising or commission revenue.
 Their content gets displayed lots of times over the world.
 That’s a WIN-WIN.
 Free gadgets in exchange for ad revenue from mass-displayed coverage/content, the downside is that they have to pay their staff to write the reviews.

 To even stand a slim chance of getting paid to directly write a review you would need to bypass the PR agency.
 You would have to pitch directly to the brand.
 But: